 Alien Invasion: New Hong Kong is invaded in the uncollected short story "Field of Screams"; it goes very badly for the invaders

 All Crimes Are Equal: Deconstructed with the Law Machines, invulnerable robots which summarily cart off lawbreakers to an unknown fate like Ultima Online guards.
 Surprisingly, this isn't as bad as it sounds.
 Not only are the laws they enforce still democratically voted on, they are enforced equally - that is, they are applied to government employees to the exact same extent as citizens.
 Thus, after the Laws summarily wiped out a People's Republic of Tyranny, most humans became quite tolerant(and even admiring) of them.
 The rest simply move to worlds where fewer of the Laws have been passed.

 The fourteen Accepted Signs of Divinity, as listed here, include: "call down the lightning, corrupt the innocent, eat the moon, answer the phone before it rings".

-The Prime Mover's to-do list: start rumors of the Winslow's location, find a new chief of security, evict the Pogs and topple their government, reestablish communication with Gallimaufrey Station, and "finish my bath".
+The Prime Mover's to-do list: "start some rumors as to the Winslow's location", "find a new Security Chief", "evict the Pogs and topple their government", "reestablish communication with this station", and "finish my bath".

 Boisterous Bruiser: Frakkus Godot and Buck himself.
 Pretty much any Hoffmanite, at least by reputation.